Make sure your search terms are spelled correctly.

 Use multiple words when performing your search.

-More words for a search will return more refined results than a search
+More words for a search will return more refined results

 from a single word.